vault27/Foundation/paloalto.md

 - IP Tags
 - VM Monitoring
 - Dynamic Address Groups
-- Dynamic Extrnal Lists
+- Dynamic External Lists
-- XML API
+- XML API - full control of every aspect of your security, and build deep integrations with a variety of other systems.
+You can make XML API calls directly to the firewall, directly to Panorama, or to a firewall via Panorama
+- REST API - simplifies access to resources as high-level URIs.
+You can use this API to create, change, and delete resources
 - Device ID

 ## Subscriptions